stefanschulz85/Assembly-Modes-of-a-3-RPR-parallel-Mechanism-when-Using-the-Linear-Actuators-Orientations/README.md

 The direct kinematics problem is the problem of finding the actual position and orientation, also known as pose, of the moveable manipulator platform with respect to the fixed base platform from the active joints’ coordinates.
 In general, this problem has multiple solutions.
 For example, for the general planar 3-RPR parallel mechanism, where three linear actuators, that is, active prismatic joints (P-joints), connect the passive revolute joints (R-joints) of the fixed base platform with those of the moveable manipulator platform, By using the orientation angles of the linear actuators, provided, for example, by inertial measurement units, only two assembly modes exist that can be calculated analytically.
 Figure 1 is showing the invesitgated 3-RPR parallel mechanism, Figure 2 shows the six possible assembly modes, i. e., possible poses of the manipulator platform, for a given set of linear actuators' lengths.
-In contrast, Figure 3 shows the two possible solutions for the direct kinematics probelm when instead the linear actuators' orienations are used.
+In contrast, Figure 3 shows the two possible solutions for the direct kinematics probelm when instead the linear actuators' orientations are used.

-As an alternative, it is also possible to measure two of the linear actuators' orienations together with the orientation of the manipulator platform.
+As an alternative, it is also possible to measure two of the linear actuators' orientations together with the orientation of the manipulator platform.
 In this case, only one possible assembly mode remains and a unique solution can be found.
 See, for example, [IROS2017], [ICRA2018], [IROS2018], [Robotics2018], [ARK2018], or [my ResearchGate account].

 [IROS2017]:https://ieeexplore.ieee.org/document/8206015
 [ICRA2018]:https://ieeexplore.ieee.org/document/8460544